0

 Small businesses with 10 to 50 staff

 The risk is lack of ownership.
-Someone knows the password to the firewall.
-Someone else knows which backup product is used.
+Someone knows the firewall password.
+Someone else knows the backup product.
 Nobody has the whole picture.
+A documented baseline and regular review is more useful than another dashboard.

 10